• Skip to primary navigation

 You are going to love this new chocolate cake recipe!
 When my reader, Magee, asked me to convert her grandmother's Georgian Chocolate Pound Cake recipe to gluten free, I jumped at the challenge.

-Magee shared this cake recipe is at least 75 years old, and there is a lot of family history around this special cake.
+Magee shared that this cake recipe is at least 75 years old, and there is a lot of family history around this special cake.

 If you love cake as much as we do, check out all of my delicious gluten free cake recipes on the blog!